Art Potter

-Potter was an executive for the Alberta Amateur Hockey Association from 1943 to 1959, including seven years as vice-president and four years as president, and previously served as president of the Edmonton and District Hockey Association.
-He had been a lifelong volunteer to organize minor ice hockey, was elected to four terms as chairman of the Edmonton Recreation Board and assisted in the planning and construction of the South Edmonton Sports Centre.
-He was known as "Mr. Hockey" in Edmonton and was inducted into the Edmonton Sports Hall of Fame.
+Potter was an executive for the Alberta Amateur Hockey Association from 1943 to 1959, including seven years as vice-president and four years as president.
+He was known as "Mr. Hockey" in Edmonton, where he was a lifelong volunteer to organize minor ice hockey, which included serving as president of the Edmonton and District Hockey Association.
+He was elected to four terms as chairman of the Edmonton Recreation Board, assisted in the planning and construction of the South Edmonton Sports Centre, and was inducted into the Edmonton Sports Hall of Fame.
 He received the Canadian Centennial Medal in 1967, was inducted into the builder category of the Alberta Sports Hall of Fame in 1968, and was part of the inaugural class of inductees into the Alberta Hockey Hall of Fame in 1982.